PabloCortes33/recipes/README.md

 5. Your site will be available at `https://yourusername.github.io/recipes`

 **On iPhone:** Visit the site in Safari, tap the Share button, then "Add to Home Screen".
 Your recipe app will work like a native app with offline support!

+### Dynamic Serving Adjustment

+The recipe viewer automatically detects serving sizes and provides +/- buttons to scale all ingredient quantities:

+**Supported formats:**
+- Whole numbers: `2 cups` → `4 cups`
+- Fractions: `½ teaspoon` → `1 teaspoon`
+- Mixed numbers: `2 ½ cups` → `5 cups`
+- Decimals: `1.5 tablespoons` → `3 tablespoons`
+- Ranges: `2-3 cloves` → `4-6 cloves` (uses midpoint)

+**How it works:**
+1. Add `Yields: X servings` or `Serves: X` to your recipe
+2. Start ingredient lines with quantities
+3. The adjuster appears automatically when you view the recipe
+4. Click +/- to scale all ingredients proportionally

+No special markup needed - just write your recipes naturally!

 ## Project Structure